-- One could as the question of the sense of the obstinate efforts of Einstein and other great physicists and mathematicians towards a unitary field theory, given that we know hundreds of particles.
-It could seem that there is no reason to pay a particular attention to two of them: photon and graviton.
-De Broglie's theory gives a reason: these two particles are the only which are linked by spin properties, in the fusion procedure.
+- It could be asked if the obstinate efforts of Einstein and other great physicists and mathematicians towards a unitary field theory had any sense, given that we know hundreds of particles and it could seem that there is no reason to pay a particular attention to two of them: photon and graviton.
+De Broglie's theory gives a reason: these particles are the only that are linked by spin properties, in the fusion procedure.
 This argument is exterior to the geometrical path followed by Einstein. - The second remark concerns symmetry: the fact that a photon associated to the graviton could be magnetic instead of electric, as was suggested above, signifies the intrusion of duality, chirality, magnetic monopoles instead of electric charges and so on.
-It is certainly of interest that a photon is perhaps not the one that was expected because there is another photon with a zero spin.
+It is certainly of interest that a photon is perhaps not the one that was expected and it must be stressed that there is another photon with a zero spin.